AEK V.C.

 AEK Men's Volleyball Club is the men's volleyball team of the major Greek multi-sports club AEK.
 It was founded in 1982.
-AEK had their finest moment with coach Stelios Prosalikas when they reached the final four of the Cup Winners' Cup in 2000.
-The matches were held on 9 and 10 March in Athens; AEK were beaten in the semi-final by Cuneo, but beat Galatasaray 3-1 in the 3rd place game.
+AEK had their finest moment with coach Stelios Prosalikas when they reached the final four of the Cup Winners' Cup in 2000 (achieving the 3rd position).
+The matches were held on 9 and 10 March in Athens;

+AEK were beaten in the semi-final by Cuneo, but beat Galatasaray 3-1 in the 3rd place game.